 I have seen so many who have a range of research papers - several 100s and maybe 1000s - and patents too - plenty of them.
 Many a time they themselves lose track of their research.
 IMHO I have faced this problem of remembering work done even with my meagre set of research papers.

-So a group of n people can collaborate to make several papers as long as each one puts the other's names alongside.
-This way each person has many papers.
-Well, that's what networking is all about.
-Possibly the driving force for modern day academic research.
-It does prove to be an effective way to charge up the CV.
+So, a group of n people can collaborate to make several papers as long as each one puts the other's names alongside.
+This way each person could have many papers.
+Well, that's what networking is all about - possibly the driving force for modern day academic research.
+It does prove to be an effective way to charge up a CV.

 Conferences: Poster/Oral/Ranked and otherwise - Are all treated at par when it comes to listing papers in the CV!

 Some research work just cannot be written in the prescribed number of pages (say around 8) due to their complexity.
 If you cannot express the same in these number of pages you are forced to shell out a huge amount of money for the additional pages - which only a few from elite institutions who have the funding, can afford.
-So indirectly it comes to pay and publish!
-Or should I say publish and perish for those from lesser institutions?
+The new open access era allows the authors to pay the publisher to make his/her paper accessible to others.
+This increases visibility and thus citations making it a win-win situation for both author and publisher!
+So, indirectly it comes to the fact that if you are rich enough you can have more citations.
+Somehow it boils down to a pay and publish mechanism!
+What about institutions who cannot afford to pay or struggle to do so?
+For them it could be publish and perish!

 Citations need a separate citation: